umbralcalc/umbralcalc.github.io/_posts/stochadexIV.md

 Since there is no variation in $z$ when computing expectation value, we can alternate it with drawing new samples of $z$ from this approximation to $P_{({\sf t}+1){\sf t}}(z\vert X',{\sf Y})$ to iteratively improve the kernel algorithm approximation itself (and hence the accuracy of the weights like ${\sf w}_{{\sf t}+1}$) at the same time.
 But how do we select the $z$ samples?

-**TODO: Improve the text from below...**

-Start by drawing samples centred from different points, where each centre is randomly chosen from the current pool of samples with a frequency weighted by the smoothed new density of that point.
-If we then sample around each point using $fH(z')$ as the covariance around the point (where $f$ is some exploration factor $<1$), we end up being able to effectively sample from the smoothed density.
+Resampling from the distribution of weighted $z$ samples given the kernel approximation which we have already made is actually quite straightforward.
+To choose a new sample we can:

+1. Randomly select a previous sample of $z$, using the weight of each sample to bias the selection towards the higher density regions.
+2. Use the selected sample of $z$ as the centre from which to draw another normally-distributed sample, using $fH(z')$ as the covariance (where $f$ is some exploration factor $<1$).

 ## Implementation